 top of page

-Although I studied theatre for over ten years, I began writing and studying minimalist poetry over the past four years.
+Although I've studied theatre for over fifteen years, I've been writing and studying minimalist poetry for the past nine years.
 Recently I've decided to combine my love of the two by using this venue to focus on absurd, minimalist writing.

 bottom of page